AAV-96/Some-Java-Programs/README.md

-# Some-Java-Programs
+# Some Java Programs `(For 12th students)`
-These are some Java programs that I did initially in 12th.
+These are some Java programs that I did in 12th.
+You'll need to rename the files according to the class names in order to run the programs.